Twitter partners with Datasift to unlock tweet archive

 Twitter, which has been steadily building various revenue streams, will earn money from Datasift as part of a licensing fee.

-The cost to businesses will depend on the company's size, with Datasift's entry-level package costing £635 ($1,000) per month for "individuals or developers".'Wrong direction'
+The cost to businesses will depend on the company's size, with Datasift's entry-level package costing £635 ($1,000) per month for "individuals or developers".

 The move has ignited concerns among privacy campaigners.